 First, download NXP Tagwriter from Google Play.
 The App is free to use and reliable.
-The App will enable you both to read NFC tags and encode NFC tags.
+The App will enable you to both read NFC tags and encode NFC tags.

 It's a full featured App but there's no need to use all the features.
 On opening the App, you will be presented with an options screen.
 We are just going to undertake a simple encoding of a web address (URL) - 'https://seritag.com'.
 Tap on the 'Write tags' square to begin.

 The 'Write tags' screen presents you with options related to where to get the data to do your encoding.
 You can encode from a previous stored dataset, copy data from another tag or QR code or write using data from a CSV (excel spreadsheet) file.
 For this example, we are going to create a new dataset so tap on the 'New dataset' option.

 Now we have to choose which type of data we are going to encode.
 The way that data is stored on an NFC tag is defined by certain standards.
 These require the data type to be defined clearly so that any other device reading the NFC tag can understand what type of data to expect.